stuck-in-a-local-optimum/deep-face-detection/README.md

   <h3 align="center">Deep Face Detection</h3>

   <p align="center">
-    A computer vision project to detect human faces in real-time by pre-training the ‘VGG16’ architecture on our dataset that has been collected using ‘openCV’ and later augmented using the ‘Albumentations’ tool.
+    A computer vision project to detect human faces in real-time by pre-training the ‘VGG16’ architecture.